vpinball/pinmame/src/p2k/README.md

 **Why a shim.** PinMAME is a fork of MAME 0.76 (2003), which predates the current device model entirely - no `device_t`, no `machine_config`, no `address_map`, no `required_device<>`.
-Rather than rewrite twenty thousand lines of CPU core into 2003-era C, the imported files are taken **unchanged** and given the small part of the modern API they need: address spaces, a device tree with timers and callbacks, and no-op stubs for save state and the debugger.
+Rather than rewrite twenty thousand lines of CPU core into 2003-era C, the imported files are taken (mostly) **unchanged** and given the small part of the modern API they need: address spaces, a device tree with timers and callbacks, and no-op stubs for save state and the debugger.
 That is `shim/` - about 1400 lines against 28000 imported.
 The measured fact the approach rests on is that MAME's i386 core needs almost nothing from MAME's core; the chipset devices are what force the shim to grow.
+Note that by now, the i386 has been slightly extended and some optimizations (mainly a fast memory read, and various shortcuts (that all generalize though!) along with cache layout changes) have been added.

 **The bus.** The machine owns its own address spaces rather than going through PinMAME's memory system.
 Plain-memory ranges - main RAM, the framebuffer and its `0xc0000000` alias - are served